Sheriff Kevin Sproul

 She credits her professional career, educational and family life successes to the many answered prayers, along with the blessings and favor of GOD.
 She has been married to Jesse Lewis, Sr. since 1983 and together they are the proud parents of 4 adult children and 9 grandchildren.
 Of life’s enjoyments, Colonel Lewis enjoys spending quality time with her family and helping them to not only plan their lives, but to live successful lives.

-Col. John Ostrander is the Jail Operations Director for the Dougherty County Sheriff’s Office.
+John Ostrander is the Chief Jailer for the Dougherty County Sheriff’s Office.
 In this capacity, he manages and oversees the daily functioning of a 1230-bed jail with approximately 200 staff.
 Prior to this, he managed the Professional Standards and Training Division for 14 years, and was a part of the Transition Team which developed the policies and procedures for the current jail facility when it was constructed in 1993-1994.
-Although he had prior military law-enforcement experience, Col. Ostrander began his career in Dougherty County as a jailer in April of 1989.
+Although he had prior military law-enforcement experience, Chief Ostrander began his career in Dougherty County as a jailer in April of 1989.

-Along with his primary duties, Col. Ostrander sits on the City/County Criminal Justice Information Systems (CJIS) Oversight Committee, the County Risk Management Safety Committee, the county health plan's Insurance Review Committee, and the City/County Computer Committee.
+Along with his primary duties, John sits on the City/County Criminal Justice Information Systems (CJIS) Oversight Committee, the County Risk Management Safety Committee, the county health plan's Insurance Review Committee, and the City/County Computer Committee.

 Dougherty County Sheriff's Office | Judicial Building | 225 Pine Avenue | Albany, Georgia 31701 | 229.431.3259